Gnoss Field Background

 Purpose and Need

 The FAA reviewed and responded to all comments on the Draft EIS in the Final EIS.
 The FAA released the Final EIS for a No-Action period in June 2014.
-As part of the FAA review of comment letters on the Final EIS, the FAA concluded that aviation activity and the number of annual operations of the Cessna 525, the critical aircraft identified in the Draft EIS and Final EIS, might have declined below the 500 annual operations threshold.
+During the preparation of the response to comments on the June 2014 Final EIS, the FAA informally reviewed aviation operations activity from the FAA Traffic Flow Management System Counts (TMFSC) database associated with aviation activity at DVO.
+After that evaluation, the FAA concluded that existing conditions regarding the aviation activity at DVO may have changed from those described in the June 2014 Final EIS.
+Therefore, a formal analysis was required to verify the current aviation activity level and critical aircraft for DVO as the FAA concluded that aviation activity and the number of annual operations of the Cessna 525, the critical aircraft identified in the Draft EIS and June 2014 Final EIS, might have declined below the 500 annual operations threshold.

 Therefore, the FAA did not issue a Record of Decision (ROD) regarding the Federal actions in the Final EIS, but instead determined in January 2015 that a current aviation forecast, critical aircraft determination, and runway length determination were needed to determine whether or not the proposed project in the June 2014 Final EIS required revision.
 The FAA completed this forecasting and analysis in the April 2016 Gnoss Field Airport, Proposed Extension of Runway 13/31, Purpose and Need Working Paper.
 The April 2016 Working Paper identified a different critical aircraft, the family of B-II turboprop aircraft, than was identified in the June 2014 Final EIS.
 The runway length requirement for the new critical aircraft is 3,600 feet, 300 feet longer than the existing runway at DVO, but 800 feet shorter than had been determined necessary for the prior critical aircraft identified in the June 2014 Final EIS, the Cessna 525 business jet.